mslawsky/time-optimization-v2/README.md

 1. **Activity Results - Goals Alignment** 🎯
    - The primary purpose of this tool is to **align daily activities with personal goals and values**, answering the question: *Why am I doing what I'm doing?*
-   - Activities are categorized by their contribution to short-term, mid-term, long-term, or continuous goals.
+   - Activities are **categorized by their contribution to short-term, mid-term, long-term, or continuous goals**.
-   - Continuous goals, such as maintaining a happy marriage or fostering personal well-being, require consistent effort without a specific endpoint or measurable payoff.
+   - **Continuous goals**, such as maintaining a happy marriage or fostering personal well-being, r**equire consistent effort without a specific endpoint or measurable payoff.**

 2. **Time-Value Alignment** ⏲️
    - **Multi-Dimensional Value Creation:** Analysis reveals a balanced distribution across time horizons, from present moment to future value generation.